Featured Articles

 How to Develop an App Idea Into a Product: Creating a Feature Set

 Mobile app development is a process that requires constant modification and evolution.
-Sometimes, your original product idea may transform into a solution for a different problem— and it is especially malleable during the different stages of planning.
+At times, your initial idea might solve an entirely different problem, especially as it evolves during the various stages of planning.

-Here at Fueled, we welcome difficult conversations where products are dissected, broken down, and molded into better versions of themselves.
-We know whether an app idea will succeed, how much money an app can earn, and what can become the next mobile tech trend.
-If you’re a developer or a company that needs further accountability on a possible mobile app idea, we’re your go-to people.
+At Fueled, we encourage challenging discussions where products are analyzed, refined, and improved.
+We know if an app idea will succeed, how much money an app can earn, and what will become the next mobile tech trend.

 FEATURE SET: WHAT IT IS AND WHY IT’S IMPORTANT

-By definition, a feature set is a high-level description of the functionalities that you want to include in an app.
-It is an amount of information that proves or suggests that certain features are necessary to solve the user's problem.
+A feature set is a high-level description of the functionalities that you want to include in an app.
+It’s a quantity of information that proves certain features are necessary to solve the user's problem.

-For example, if someone needed a way to check the weather on their phone, the obvious solution would be to develop a weather app.
-For this app to solve the user’s problem, it would absolutely have to include the ability to view the daily forecast, as well as information on temperature, humidity, precipitation levels, and incoming storms.
-Integrating GPS would also make sense, as the user would usually want to check the weather in their current location.
+For example, if someone needs to check the weather on mobile, the obvious solution is to develop a weather app.
+For this app to solve the user’s problem, it has to include the feature to view the daily forecast and information on temperature, humidity, precipitation levels, and incoming storms.
+Integrating GPS would make further sense, as users typically want to check the weather in their location.

-A feature set should not be a mere list of features that you think are cool or relevant, and they especially should not be added in without a specific agenda in mind.
-You need a hypothesis around the feature set that will give real value to the market that you’re targeting.
+A feature set should not comprise a list of random ideas or be considered without a clear agenda.
+You need a hypothesis around the feature set that will give real value to the market.

 “Do we need this feature to solve a problem?
 Is it going to provide value to the user?
-Would it be better to push the feature off for later and do more research surrounding the topic?"
+Would it be better to push the feature for later and do more research first??"

 THE REALITIES OF BUILDING A PRODUCT

-The number one goal is to build a product that clients can use.
-Your idea doesn’t need to be revolutionary or provide huge value to your audience.
+The number one goal is to build a product that clients can and will use.
+Your idea doesn’t need to be revolutionary or provide outsized value to your audience.

 It is not a top priority for you to be creative— the constraints of software, hardware, and affordances are comparable to the user and their hands.
 Their interactions on the phone are constraints that allow you to be creative in the first place.